• Home

 Jump to Recipe Print Recipe

-Before you even tell me that garlic scape egg soup sounds *cough cough* ~interesting~, let me just tell you that this soup is one of the best things I ever made.
+Before you even tell me that this Garlic Scape Egg Soup sounds “interesting,” let me just tell you that this soup is one of the best things I ever made.

-Let’s back up – it is garlicky (obviously), it is bright from some lemon juice, it is rich and complex from perfectly reduced white wine, and somehow it is perfectly creamy from an emulsified egg.
-Through all this you would never know that it is completely dairy free and packed with protein.
+Let’s back up – it is garlicky (obviously), bright from some lemon juice, rich and complex from perfectly reduced white wine and somehow it is perfectly creamy from the emulsified eggs.
+Through all this, you would never know that it is completely dairy-free and packed with protein.

 Table of contents